deathworlders/online/content/book/deathworlders/chapter-16-firebird.md

 Nmrb decided that he liked this one, even as he recognised the strategy of using the voice of aggression and the voice of calm reason in opposition against one another to pressure him.

 He cleared his throat, and bowed slightly to the advocate of sensibility.
 "As I was saying.
 This next one is… a top of the line interspecies communication implant, we don’t even sell these yet.
-This third one look like a... neuroplasticity inhibitor?"
+This third one look like a...neuroplasticity inhibitor?"

 "You sound confused by that."